bmc/covid19/README.md

 ### Getting the Data

-#### Johns Hopkins and New York Times data
+#### Johns Hopkins, New York Times, and CDC data

-To get the Johns Hopkins and New York Times data, you can either run `./update-data.sh` from a shell, or you can run the `update-data.ipynb` notebook within Jupyter (which just runs `./update-data.sh`).
+To get the Johns Hopkins, New York Times, and CDC data, you can either run `./update-data.sh` from a shell, or you can run the `update-data.ipynb` notebook within Jupyter (which just runs `./update-data.sh`).

-Either way, the update process with clone the Johns Hopkins and New York Times GitHub repos if they don't exist, and update them if they already do exist.
+Either way, the update process:

+- clones the Johns Hopkins and New York Times GitHub repos, if they don't exist already; or updates them, if they do
+- downloads the latest CDC data (as CSV) from the CDC web site.

 #### CDC data